 Make Up Hygiene

-Make up, like your comb or toothbrush, are personal things.
+Makeup, like a comb or toothbrush, are personal things.
 As such, it’s completely alright to be selfish about them and not share them with anybody.
 You’ll never know if the eye liner you borrowed from your friend was also used by a cousin who suffered from styes or chalazia before, right?
-Besides, if you had a chalazion, can your conscience really handle letting someone close to you borrow your make up, knowing that doing so would put them at risk for the condition?
+Besides, if you had a chalazion, can your conscience really handle letting someone close to you borrow your makeup, knowing that doing so would put them at risk for the condition?

 Shield from Dust or Heat